kubevela/kubevela/docs/en/platform-engineers/trait.md

 # Trait Definition

+In the following tutorial, you will learn about define your own trait to extend KubeVela.

+Before continue, make sure you have learned the basic concept of [Definition Objects](definition-and-templates.md) in KubeVela.

+The KubeVela trait system is very powerful.
+Generally, you could define a trait(e.g. "do some patch") with very low code, just writing some CUE template is enough.
+Refer to ["Defining Traits in CUE"](https://kubevela.io/#/en/cue/trait) for more details in this case.

+## Extend CRD Operator as Trait

-In the following tutorial, you will learn about definition objects with [KubeWatch](https://github.com/wonderflow/kubewatch) as example.
+In the following tutorial, you will learn to extend traits into KubeVela with [KEDA](https://keda.sh/) as example.

-> This is a fork because we make it work as CRD controller.
-So user could use CRD(`kubewatches.labs.bitnami.com`) to describe K8s resources they want to watch including any types of CRD.
+KEDA is a very cool Event Driven Autoscaler.

+### Step 1: Install the CRD controller

+[Install the KEDA controller](https://keda.sh/docs/2.2/deploy/) into your K8s system.

-## Step 1: Create Trait Definition
+### Step 2: Create Trait Definition

-To register [KubeWatch](https://github.com/wonderflow/kubewatch) as a new trait in KubeVela, the only thing needed is to create an `TraitDefinition` object for it.
+To register KEDA as a new trait in KubeVela, the only thing needed is to create an `TraitDefinition` object for it.

-A full example can be found in this [kubewatch.yaml](https://github.com/oam-dev/catalog/blob/master/registry/kubewatch.yaml).
+A full example can be found in this [keda.yaml](https://github.com/oam-dev/catalog/blob/master/registry/keda.yaml).
 Several highlights are list below.

-### 1. Describe The Trait Usage
+#### 1. Describe The Trait Usage

 ```yaml
 ...